JoostBrombacher/NearDailyDischargeEstimations/README.md

   results.

 - All the important figures and files can be found in the output folder.
-However, one always able to compute additional output files or view the results within R itself.
+However, one is always able to compute additional output files or to review the results within R-studio itself.

 # CONTACT

-- For issues with the script or possible bugs, one can contact the author of the scripts at joost.brombacher@wur.nl or try to contact one of the other authors of the paper.
+- For issues with the script or possible bugs, one can contact the author of the scripts at joost.brombacher@wur.nl or try to contact one of the other authors listed in the paper.